 Text recruiting isn’t anything new or fancy: essentially, it’s using text messages to communicate with job candidates.
 What’s interesting is how recruiters are doing it: using text marketing software that does way more than just send texts.

-Text marketing software enables them to send bulk texts, schedule messages, and create targeted drip campaigns from their computers, where they can easily type out recruitment text messages.
+Text marketing software enables you to send bulk texts, schedule messages, and create targeted drip campaigns from your computer, where you can easily type out recruitment text messages.

-- At the sourcing stage, they can message passive candidates inviting them to apply for a job opening.
-They can text their entire talent pool or a specific segment within that pool.
+- At the sourcing stage, you can message passive candidates inviting them to apply for a job opening.
+You also can text your entire talent pool or a specific segment within that pool.

-- At the screening and selecting stages, they can use texts to ask quick yes/no questions, schedule phone screens, and more.
+- At the screening and selecting stages, you can use texts to ask quick yes/no questions, schedule phone screens, and more.

-- At the onboarding stage, they can send text messages to welcome and check in with new hires.
+- At the onboarding stage, you can send text messages to welcome and check in with new hires.

 How text recruiting works

-A common misconception about recruiters and texting is that they have to use their own cell phones to send messages.
+A common misconception about recruiters and texting is that you have to use your own mobile phone to send messages.
 While this works for communicating with a small number of candidates individually, it isn’t ideal for launching mass campaigns.

 You literally can’t text 1,000 candidates at once from your cell phone.
 And adding contacts and typing out messages on a mobile device is tedious, time-consuming, and difficult.